 - Age: Are you looking for an authoritative or youthful vibe?
 The age of your voice talent will play a role in how your message comes across.
 Teenagers are less interested in listening to older generations, and vice versa.
 Picking an actor in the target demo for your product or service can add an extra layer of authenticity.

-- Tone: Are you aiming to be funny or inspirational?
+- Tone: The ability to “accurately portray the tone and manner” is one of the most important elements to consider when choosing a brand voice, according to Therakulsathit.
+Are you aiming to be funny or inspirational?
 Playful or corporate?
 Even though actors are trained to portray a variety of characters, certain voices naturally lend themselves to specific tones.
 George Clooney is soothing yet authoritative; Matthew McConaughey is cool yet approachable.
 Which tone suits your needs?

 - Language and accents: If you’re speaking to a specific demographic, finding an actor who is multilingual or has a specific accent can enhance your recording.
 Products that are regional or pride themselves on their roots may want a spokesperson who can hit the right pronunciations.